 *When selecting a commercial, raw food, it is important to see if they meet the AAFCO Dog Food standards.
 If they do not, this means you will need to be sure to supplement as the formula is lacking some of the necessary vitamins and minerals.
 Here is a list of the top rated, commercial, raw foods on the market today.

-50/50 Diet: Very simple to do; We alternate raw with dry - never feeding both at the same time.
+50/50 Diet: Very simple to do; We alternate raw with dry - never feeding both in the same day.
 Some dogs and/or breeds may not be able to handle this constant change of diet.
 Our dogs have always done fine on it.
 We will typically feed raw say three days in a row and then three days on kibble and cycle again.